AndyEck16/covbatMatlabWrapper/README.md

 ## Setup:
+This script requires specific versions of certain libraries.
-Install python3 on your machine (tested with Python 3.8) pip install pandas (if necessary) pip install -U scikit-learn (if necessary) pip install patsy (if necessary)
+Install python3 on your machine (tested with Python 3.8) Create a virtual environment, activate it, and install the following libraries/versions: pip install pandas==2.0.3 pip install -U scikit-learn==1.3.0 pip install patsy==0.5.3

+Later versions of these packages may break the script, so be sure to get those particular versions for best stability

 ## Contents:
 covbat.py: Modified version of covbat python library